 Note: The term Linux in this guide always refers to Linux client-only nodes on third-party platforms.
-For information about SGI ProPack for Linux and CXFS, see CXFS Administration Guide for SGI InfiniteStorage.
+For information about SGI ProPack for Linux and CXFS, see Chapter 6, "SGI ProPack Client-Only Platform" on page 113, and CXFS Administration Guide for SGI InfiniteStorage.